Woman develops persistent hives and itching after taking Covid vaccine

-A rare case of a 35-year-old woman who chronically developed hives (skin irritations) and pruritus (itching) after receiving two doses of the Pfizer/BioNTech Covid-19 vaccine was reported this week in the Annals of Internal Medicine. , the American Physicians Association and the American Heart Association.
+A rare case of a 35-year-old woman who chronically developed hives (skin irritations) and pruritus (itching) after receiving two doses of the Pfizer/BioNTech Covid-19 vaccine was reported this week in the academic journal Annals of Internal Medicinethe American Physicians Association and the American Heart Association.

 In the article, the doctors describe that the patient had a history of Hashimoto’s thyroiditis (an autoimmune disease), Ehlers-Danlos syndrome (a disease that affects connective tissue, mainly the skin, joints and blood vessel walls), as well as mild persistent asthma and allergic rhinitis.